 Most businesses know that having a website is crucial for maximizing sales since shopping, marketing, and researching are very commonly done online.
 But what if your website isn’t helping you reach those potential customers?
 What if it’s actually driving away your customers?

 Unfortunately, this happens more than you’d think.
 Online customers want quick answers, easy finds, and not to be overwhelmed when browsing a site.
-It is very easy for your customers to click to another company’s site that is more user friendly, so you want to be sure that your site is inviting for potential customers.
+It is very easy for your customers to click to another company’s site that is more user friendly, so you want to be sure that your site is inviting to potential customers.

 So if you’re worried that your website isn’t bringing in as many potential customers as it could be, then this could be why: